Batman (album): Production

-The producers originally wanted composer Danny Elfman, who was responsible for the film’s score, to collaborate with Prince but Elfman declined as he already had the score’s vision and did not want to be a music arranger.
+The producers originally wanted composer Danny Elfman, who was responsible for the film's score, to collaborate with Prince.
+However, Elfman declined as he already had the score's vision and did not want to be a music arranger.

 In the album's liner notes, the lyrics of each song are associated with one of the characters in the film: "The Future" and "Scandalous" are credited to Batman; while "Electric Chair" and "Trust" are credited to the Joker.
 "Vicki Waiting" is sung from the perspective of Bruce Wayne, while "Lemon Crush" comes from Vicki Vale; the two characters share the duet, "The Arms of Orion".
 "Partyman" was inspired by Prince's first meeting with Jack Nicholson (out-of-character) on-set.

 "Batdance", whose lyrics consist mostly of samples from the film, is credited to all aforementioned parties, as well as Gemini, Prince's Batman-centric alter ego that resembles Batman villain Two-Face—Prince on the right half of the body and the Joker on the left.
 Prince himself is credited with singing two lines of the album as himself: "Who do you trust if you can't trust God?
 Who can you trust—who can ya?
 Nobody." in "Trust"; and the word "Stop!" that ends "Batdance" and the album proper (though the "Stop!" is actually a sound bite of Michael Keaton, directly from the film where he tells the Batmobile to stop).

 The Batman era also marked a change in Prince's appearance; he switched out the elaborate costumes, polka dots and lace from Lovesexy for much simpler attire, usually donning dark blue/black clothing and "Batman" boots.
 The artist's hair was fully straightened from his signature wavy curls, as shown in the "Batdance" video.
-A picture of the cassette soundtrack is used in the opening theme of the popular TV series "Mr D" (2012).